-B.2 New Activities
+B2 New Activities

-(b) Beginning in 2014 and continuing into FY 2021, HOC is using the Rental Assistance Demonstration (RAD) program to convert its Public Housing (PH) portfolio to Project-Based Rental Assistance (PBRA) units and Project-Based Voucher (PBV) units.
-As a result of the RAD conversion project, additional guidance discussing the goals, objectives, and program regulations specific to the converted RAD units have been added to this Annual Plan.
-At the completion of HOC's RAD conversions, no PH units will remain in HOC's portfolio.
-As HOC's RAD conversions finish during this fiscal year (FY 2020), the PHA Plan content described herein regarding PH will cease to be applicable to the converted units.
+(b) Beginning in 2014 and ending in FY 2020, HOC used the Rental Assistance Demonstration (RAD) program to convert its Public Housing (PH) portfolio to Project-Based Rental Assistance (PBRA) units and Project-Based Voucher (PBV) units.
+As a result of the RAD conversion project, additional guidance discussing the goals, objectives, and program regulations specific to the converted RAD units are included in this Annual Plan.
+As of the completion of HOC's RAD conversions in FY 2020, no PH units remain in HOC's portfolio.
+As HOC's RAD conversions are now complete, the PHA Plan content described herein regarding PH will cease to be applicable to the converted units.
 In place of the PH policies for these converted units will be the RAD conversion polices detailed in this Plan and in HOC's Administrative Plan for those units converted to PBVs.